 2. More Hugs and Cuddles

-Studies show that not only do more hugs help brain development in children, but there are also several more benefits to having that extra cuddle time.
+Studies show that more hugs help brain development in children and that there are also several more benefits to having that extra cuddle time.
 Hugs help kids with social and emotional development, as well as supporting healthy habits and attitudes.
 Kids who get a lot of hugs have a better time building resilience and manage their emotions.
 Everyone needs a physical connection to feel safe, seen, and heard.
 Admit it.
 Even parents need a hug when life gets overwhelming.
 Hugs are life!

 3. Slow Down

-Life has changed dramatically since the beginning of the pandemic, and families everywhere have been forced to slow down.
+Since the beginning of the pandemic, life has changed dramatically, and families everywhere have been forced to slow down.
 But what does that mean?
 Bernadette Noll, author of Slow Family Living: 75 Simple Ways to Slow Down, Connect, and Create More Joy, writes, “It is about allowing family life to unfold in a way that is joyfully and consciously connected.
 This means slowing it down, finding comfort in the home, and creating the space to see and honor the family as an entity, while simultaneously keeping sight of each member as a unique and valuable individual.”
 In a practical sense, this means finding moments in the day when “to-do” lists can take a back seat to moments of togetherness and joy.
 For kids, setting aside the laundry for an impromptu backyard tea party makes memories that build connections.

 4. Read to Them